Cape May–Lewes Ferry: History

 In 1926, a ferry between Cape May and Lewes was planned.
 The idea was to use a World War I military ship to transport passengers and cars across the Delaware Bay.
 The project was abandoned after a few months.

 After several months of preparations, the Delaware River and Bay Authority conducted a trial run using the ferry Pocahantas borrowed from Virginia's Chesapeake Bay Ferry Commission on October 17, 1962.

 Service officially began on July 1, 1964, utilizing a fleet of five ships purchased from Virginia.
 Those ships had previously provided service across the Chesapeake Bay, connecting Cape Charles with Virginia Beach, but the opening of the Chesapeake Bay Bridge–Tunnel in 1964 rendered that service obsolete.
 The first trip went from Cape May to Lewes.
+However, the first day of operation was marred when a cable tangled in a ferry ship's rudder delayed the second journey of the day by seven hours, stranding hundreds of New Jerseyans in Delaware until one of the other ships could be brought in to take its place.

 All of the steamers were replaced in the 1970s with the service's current fleet.

 When it began service, the Cape May–Lewes Ferry operated under a 24-hour schedule.
 That schedule was cut back in 1975 to 16 hours per day.

 Nolan C. Chandler, a former oiler for Virginia's Norfolk–Kiptopeke Ferry, was the first manager of the Cape May–Lewes Ferry.
 Chandler started on March 15, 1964.

 The Cape May–Lewes Ferry welcomed its first female permanent captain, Sharon Urban, in August 2020.